Local Government EV Charging Permitting

 Electric Vehicle Charging System Permits Law

-• Adopt the permitting processes and standards from the EV Charging Model Land Use Code;
+- Adopt the permitting processes and standards from the EV Charging Model Land Use Code developed by CEO;

-Subject jurisdictions are required to submit two reports to the Colorado Energy Office.
+Subject jurisdictions are also required to submit two reports to the Colorado Energy Office.

 EV Charging Model Land Use Code

-In coordination with representatives from local governments, disproportionately impacted communities, electric utilities, and other stakeholders, CEO has developed an EV Charging Model Code.
+In coordination with representatives from local governments, disproportionately impacted communities, electric utilities, and other stakeholders, CEO has developed an EV Charging Model Code as required by HB24-1173.
 The code includes recommended land use permitting standards and processes and guidance to help local governments integrate its recommendations into their existing land use codes.

 Support for Local Government Model Code Adoption

-HB24-1173 requires CEO to support local governments with Model Code adoption and implementation.
-CEO will provide support in two ways:
+CEO will support local governments with Model Code adoption and implementation.
+CEO will offer code adoption support and staff training.

 Code Adoption Support